vtsoykov/vtsoykov/README.md

 **`Python 🐍 / Technology Enthusiast `**

-I'm passionate about software engineering and always looking for opportunities to leverage my skills and make meaningful contributions to the software engineering industry.
-My professional journey is driven by a deep curiosity and a commitment to self-improvement, creativity, and continious learning.
+  Hi!
+I’m Valentin Tsoykov, a software engineering enthusiast with a passion for Python, JavaScript, and React.js.
+As a student at Software University, I’m honing my technical skills and eager to contribute to innovative projects.
+My goal?
+Contribution to the software engineering industry.
+My professional journey is driven by a deep curiosity and a commitment to self-improvement, creativity, and continious learning..
+Let’s connect! 🚀

 ---